softwareguru/beam-summit-website/content/venue.md

 The onsite component of Beam Summit will be held at Austin, TX, at the [AT&T Hotel and Conference center](https://meetattexas.com).

-The event organization will follow all the required recommendations for COVID-19.
+The event organization will follow all the [required recommendations for COVID-19](/faq/).

 The venue is located only 17 minutes away from the Austin International Airport by car, and 40 minutes away by bus.

+The event will take place at the Conference center M2 level (crossing the Courtyard).
+[Venue map](https://meetattexas.com/floorplans).

 <div class="row">
     <div class="col">